Klopez851/notesAPI/README.md

 3) Client sends request to a protected endpoint using JWT token for authentication
 4) Token is authenticated by JWT filter
 5) Request goes to appropriate controller
-6) Payload is deserialize
+6) Payload is deserialize to required DTO
 7) Controller sends DTO to service layer
-8) Service layer calls repository layer and runs the bussiness logic
+8) Service layer calls repository layer and runs the business logic
 9) If a response is expected, DTO objeect is created and sent back to the client

 ## Key Design Decisions